junousi/clab-topos/ospf-pentagram/README.md

           '----'          '----'
 ```

+## Suzieq notes

-## RPT
+### RPT

-In certain cases core ring is fully traversed to reach the Rendesvouz Point.
+In certain cases core ring is fully traversed in the Root Path Tree to reach the Rendesvouz Point.

 ```
 suzieq> route show protocol=pim prefixlen='64'